 (c) shall, before making the report referred to in paragraph (b), consult with the President; and

-(d) may require the Commissioners to attend a conference of Commissioners for the purposes of paragraph (b) or for any other purpose.
+(d) may require the commissioners to attend a conference of commissioners for the purposes of paragraph (b) or for any other purpose.

-(3) Where the Chief Commissioner is unable to attend to his duties under this Act, whether on account of illness or otherwise, or where there is a vacancy in the office of Chief Commissioner, the duties and powers of the Chief Commissioner devolve on the Commissioner who is next in order of seniority and not himself absent or unable to perform those duties, unless the Governor appoints some other person to be Acting Chief Commissioner.
+(3) Where the Chief Commissioner is unable to attend to his duties under this Act, whether on account of illness or otherwise, or where there is a vacancy in the office of Chief Commissioner, the duties and powers of the Chief Commissioner devolve on the commissioner who is next in order of seniority and not himself absent or unable to perform those duties, unless the Governor appoints some other person to be acting Chief Commissioner.

 [Section 16 amended by No. 121 of 1982 s.
 4; No. 94 of 1984 s.
 10 and 66; No. 1 of 1995 s.
 53; No. 14 of 2005 s.
 4.]